ItsMennyo/Flex-AntiCheat/index.md

 AAC Edition:
-1. Download AAC.
-And for that you have 2 options.
-Buy AAC to support the delevoper HERE or download a nulled version on DirectLeaks HERE.
+1. Buy AAC HERE to support the delevoper.

 2. (Not required) Download ConditionalCommands HERE to run the VLs commands.